sakarlsson/speedo-and-odometer/README.md

 did draw about 2-3 mA (after I desoldered the power LED on the Nano).

 The Holley Terminator X was programmed to output the Speed on one of the free output pins.

+# draw-gauge.py

+Is a small script that works with the Inkscape Simple Scripting extension